Pentadactylus/sm_openstack/README.md

 ## Running DISCO backend

 In the following section, I will explain how to configure and use the server part of DISCO, taking care of the user requests and forwarding the required commands to the cloud computing software.
+Keep in mind: the description here was written on an Ubuntu system and the commands might be different on your system if you are not using Ubuntu.

 ### Overview over the system